1518872279/The-Big-Boat/Assets/README.md

    - For more dramatic effects, place an empty GameObject with a particle effect system as a child of the boat
    - Trigger particle effects in BoatBuoyancy when detecting significant velocity changes

+### UI Enhancements

+1. **Tilt Warning UI**:
+   - Add a UI element for the tilt duration timer that appears only when critically tilted
+   - Use color transitions from yellow to red as the timer approaches zero
+   - Add animated effects to draw attention to the critical warning

+2. **Directional Indicators**:
+   - Consider adding a UI arrow showing the target direction for the boat
+   - Create a visual indicator for when the boat is fighting against the automatic direction control

 ## Troubleshooting

 - **Pink Shaders**: Make sure you're using the Universal Render Pipeline and have the correct shaders assigned.